o11y-weekly/o11y-weekly.github.io/2023-12-07_Meet_Graphite/README.md

 [According to the use case](https://graphite.readthedocs.io/en/latest/faq.html#who-should-use-graphite), Graphite can also be suitable for measuring business values.

-> " For example, Graphite would be good at graphing stock prices because they are numbers that change over time"
+> "For example, Graphite would be good at graphing stock prices because they are numbers that change over time."

 [Prometheus comparison](https://prometheus.io/docs/introduction/comparison/#summary) highlight such use case